-We are subject to the risk of increased tariffs on products and goods we purchase from off-shore sources (particularly Chinese sources) and directly or indirectly imported into the United States.
+Increased tariffs on products and goods that we purchase from off-shore sources (particularly Chinese sources) and changes in international trade policies and relations could have an adverse effect on our customers and operating results.

 The U.S. Presidential Administration has recently imposed tariffs on a wide-range of products and goods manufactured in China that are directly or indirectly imported into the Unites States, and it has announced plans to impose additional tariffs on products and goods manufactured in China.
 In response, various countries and economic regions have announced plans or intentions to impose retaliatory tariffs on a wide-range of products they import from the United States.
 These newly imposed, announced and threatened U.S. tariffs and retaliatory tariffs could have the effect of increasing the cost of materials we use to manufacture certain products, which could result in lower margins.
 The tariffs could also result in disruptions to our supply chain, as suppliers struggle to fill orders from companies trying to purchase goods in bulk ahead of announced tariffs.
-Although we currently believe that the incremental costs to us of these tariffs will be immaterial, should the amount of these tariffs increase, should they be applied to additional categories of components used in our manufacturing activities and should we for any reason be unable to pass on such tariffs to our customers, our operating results would be harmed.
+Although we currently believe that the incremental costs to us of these tariffs will be immaterial, if the amount of these tariffs increases or if the tariffs apply to additional categories of components used in our manufacturing activities, and if we are unable to pass on the costs of tariffs to our customers, our operating results would be harmed.
+In addition, changes in the political environment, governmental policies, international trade policies and relations, or U.S.-China relations could result in revisions to laws or regulations or their interpretation and enforcement, trade sanctions, or retaliatory actions by China in response to U.S. actions, which could have an adverse effect on our customers, business plans and operating results.